davincecode/davincecode/README.md

 <br />
 <p align="center">
-Hello! 👋 Thanks for stopping by!
+Coding is an art, a creative craft, a joyful thing.
 </p><br /><br />

 <p align="center">
-My name is Vince, I am a night owl.
-I love coding and coffee.
-I'm always looking to learn and grow my skill set.
+Hello! 👋 Thanks for stopping by!
+My name is Vince, I am a Full Stack Web Developer in progress.
 </p><br />